onera/Cassiopee/Intersector/doc/source/Intersector.rst

     Computes the visibility coefficient for each cell in an overset surface grid configuration t with one-to-one priorities. t can be structured or unstructured.

-    Depending on the output_type argument, this function computes :
+    Depending on the output_type argument, this function computes:

     * a ternary blanking information (0 (hidden), 1(visible) and 0.5(colliding), when output_type=0